wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/2-deployment-overview.md

 You choose the image type Azure uses to create the virtual machine, either Gallery or Storage blob.

 - *Gallery* -  With this image type, you can select one of the recommended images from the drop-down menu like Windows 10 Enterprise multi-session + Office 365.
-If you don't see the image you want, select See all images and disks.
+If you don't see the image you want, select **See all images and disks**.
 This lets you select an image in your gallery or another image provided by Microsoft and other publishers.

 - *Storage blob* - Allows you to use your own image built through Hyper-V or on an Azure VM.
 You might use this option when you have an image you're using on-premises and just want to upload it and start using it in Azure immediately.
 When you select this option, there are some additional fields you need to complete.
   - *Image URI* - Enter the URL to the generalized VHD from your Azure Storage account.